brianarn/randomthink.net/source/_posts/2012-10-14-callbacks-and-promises.md

 callback pattern.
 Even if you don't know it by that name, you've probably written code using it.
 When calling a function, we'll pass it another function as an argument, which will be used to let us know that something has happened.
-In particular, callbacks are used for responding to things that happen asynchronously.
+In particular, callbacks are frequently used for responding to things that happen asynchronously.

 For example, event handling is based on this pattern.
-We take a DOM node and provide it with a callback function to indicate that we want to be alerted to our user interacting with it in some way.
+We take a DOM node and provide it with a callback function so that when the associated event occurs on that node, it has a way of letting us know what's going on.

 <!-- more -->